HCIILAB/SCUT-HEAD-Dataset-Release/README.md

 ## PartB
 PartB includes 2405 images with 43940 heads annotated.
 1905 images of PartB are for training and 500 for testing.
-The images are crawled from Internet (Baidu and Google), the urls of images are provided as followed.
+The images are crawled from Internet.
+The urls of images are also provided in the dataset.
 Representative image and annotations and the histogram of people counts are shown below.

 <div align="center">